 3. Keep Yourself Busy

+If you're curious to know how to be happy single, one thing to try is to keep yourself busy.
 When you let your schedule become empty, it gives you too much time to be lonely and crave companionship.
 The key to avoiding this scenario is staying busy, so you have no time to get bored and lonely.
-This will also help you with the last step (use positivity), since sitting at home and overthinking is one of the things that can keep you from maintaining a positive outlook.
+This will also help you with the last step (use positivity), since sitting at home and overthinking can keep you from maintaining a positive outlook.

 There are plenty of ways that you can keep yourself busy, but here are a few ideas that you can try if you aren’t sure where to start:

 Go for a walk